-While these forms of birth control are ideal for many women, others are looking for contraception options that don’t interfere with hormones.
-Maybe they’ve experienced side effects, are breastfeeding, or want to get back in touch with their cycles.
-If you’re looking for an alternative, you might feel overwhelmed.
+While these forms of birth control are ideal for many women, others are looking for natural or hormone-free birth control methods.
+Maybe they’ve experienced side effects, are breastfeeding, or simply want to ditch hormonal methods to get back in touch with their menstrual cycles.
+If you’re looking for an alternative, you might feel overwhelmed, but there are numerous options and methods to choose from.
 Below is a list of your options, as well as the pros and cons of each.

 Non-hormonal Birth Control Options